jac307/MediaArtTutorials/IARTS1T03/WT-W9.md

 1. What kind of atmosphere are you constructing?
 2. How will audiences move through the space?
 3. How do sound, light, and geometric objects interact spatially?
-4. How can you define at least three distinct zones within the installation where sound and light create different moods, intensities, or levels of intimacy?
+4. How can you **define two or three distinct zones** within the installation where sound and light create different moods, intensities, or levels of intimacy?

 Be specific.
 Describe spatial relationships, not narrative meaning.